ISO 27001 Clause 6.2 Information Security Objectives and Planning to Achieve Them

 Communicate the Information Security Objectives

 We communicate our information security objectives in a number of ways.
-We include them in our information security policy.
+We include them in our ISO 27001 Information Security Policy.
 We include them and track them in our Management Review Team Meeting.
 We may send out additional communications as part of our ISO 27001 Communication Plan.

 Review and Update Information Security Objectives